wcrasta/SWA-Scraper/README.md

 **Screenshots**: http://imgur.com/a/k8JnL

-Inspired by [ezekg's swa-dashboard](https://github.com/ezekg/swa-dashboard), I created a command line tool that scrapes various airline websites and displays the current lowest price of airplane tickets.
+I created a command line tool that scrapes various airline websites and displays the current lowest price of airplane tickets.
 When the current lowest price gets under some threshold that you specify, a text message will be sent to you.

-While ezekg's tool was coded in Node, I wanted to use Python + Selenium for a learning experience.
 If you liked this project, please consider starring this repository.

 ## Use for this program